MetroCentre railway station: Facilities

 The station has two platforms, both of which have seating, a waiting shelter, next train audio and visual displays and an emergency help point.
 There is a footbridge linking the station with the Metrocentre, which provides step-free access to both platforms.

 MetroCentre has recently joined the Northern Trains penalty fare network, as new ticket machines were installed at the station in December 2020.

 Services

-As of the December 2021 timetable change, there are three trains per hour between Newcastle and Hexham, two of which continue to Carlisle.
-On Sunday, there are three trains per hour between Newcastle and MetroCentre, one of which continues to Carlisle.
-Most trains extend to Morpeth or Nunthorpe via Hartlepool.
+As of the December 2023 timetable change, there are three trains per hour between Newcastle and Hexham, two of which continue to Carlisle.
+On Sundays, there are three trains per hour between Newcastle and MetroCentre, one of which continues to Carlisle.
+Many trains extend to Morpeth or Nunthorpe via Hartlepool.
 All services are operated by Northern Trains.